google/netbsd-gce/README.md

 **NOTE:** NetBSD-8 is the oldest supported NetBSD release.
 NetBSD-9 or NetBSD-current are recommended.

-**NOTE:** The image will not boot under Anita once the script has finished.
-This is because qemu emulates an IDE hard drive while Google Persistent Disk uses the `vioscsi` driver.

 ## How to use the created image (i.e. how to get started on GCE)